oahahn/MIT-6.01-Intro-to-EECS/W5-System-Performance/README.md

 	*  Constructs a model of the proportional wall-follower system using the SystemFunction class.
 * robotHead.py
-	* Implements a model of a system which controls a motor to turn a robot “head”to face a light.
+	* Implements a model of a system which controls a motor to turn a robot “head” to face a light.
 The system consists of a light sensor, a motor and a control circuit.
 Includes methods to find optimal performance based on the dominant pole.